MQuy/MQuy.github.io/ebooks/the-pragmatic-programmer.md

 It happens due to many people on a team, different teams, ...
 The best way to encourage active and frequent communication between developers (setup channel/room to discuss common problems).
 At the high level, it needs a clear design, however, at the module level, commonly needed functionality or data should be located in obvious/shared areas.

 ### Orthogonality

+Two or more things are orthogonal if changes in one do not affect any of the others.
+Orthogonality can apply to
++ Project teams: it depends on many factors (how many people, budges) but in general, you can organize by infrastructure, business features, ...
++ Design: system should be composed of a set of cooperating modules, these modules can be organized into layers.
++ Coding: keep your code decoupled and avoid global data, similar functions.
++ Testing: to know your system is orthogonal -> writing unit tests.
+If it involves other components, your system is not.